Payne325/Talks/bongosero/Games Wales/GamesWalesTalk.md

 I wanted to experiment with Face detection because I think lots of game developers have ignored it for a while.
 After devices like the eye toy and the kinect came out, pricey peripherals that didn't offer hugely innovative gameplay, I think some appetite was lost.
 Well, now I think there's a lot of potential for camera based games to take off, now that most people have a phone in there pocket with a front facing camera that can play games.
 That potential market has increased in size, on a platform where games with a much quicker/shorter gameplay time are the norm, games are generally cheaper and there's no need to buy additional hardware.

 And finally, I wanted to use the Donkey Kong Bongos because I own them, they've just sat on a shelf for the last fifteen years and its undeniably funny.
+On a more seriousness point, they're much more tactile than a traditional controller, a keyboard or a phone screen and I thought it would be interesting to see if players become any more or less enaged when playing the game.

 So to capture all this, I decided to make a "Space Invaders" style game that used head tracking to move the player character left and right and used the bongos to fire the gun.
 For the purposes of the prototype I just wanted the core mechanisms to work.